-As strange as it might seem, Yomotsu Hirasaka has an actual location, and that is where we are off heading to!
+As strange as it might seem, Yomotsu Hirasaka has an actual location, and that is where we are heading off to!

 The three peach trees planted here are reminiscent of the three peach trees that Izanagi used to help escape the Underworld.

 You will be presented with these two paths as you make your way past the peach trees.
-The small dark path is the infamous Yomotsu Hirasaka that lead Izanagi to the kingdom of the dead, and the other path leads to the place where Izanagi sealed Yomi.
+The small dark path is the infamous Yomotsu Hirasaka that led Izanagi to the kingdom of the dead, and the other path leads to the place where Izanagi sealed Yomi.